-Everyone needs a benchmark – how can you know whether what you’re doing is good enough, if you have nothing to compare it to?
-Take this quick quiz to see how your HSE efforts measure up.
-We’ve included a range of questions from general safety to HSE leadership.
-See how you compare at the end of the quiz, where we've posted the answers.
+Everybody needs a benchmark.
+How can you know whether what you’re doing is good enough, if you have nothing to compare it to?
+Take this quick quiz to see how your HSE efforts measure up!

 1. The most important reason for carrying out a risk assessment is to: